Venture Global Debt

 0.0563

-Please note, there is a significant difference between Venture Global,'s value and its price as these two are different measures arrived at by different means.
-Investors typically determine if Venture Global, is a good investment by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
-However, Venture Global,'s price is the amount at which it trades on the open market and represents the number that a seller and buyer find agreeable to each party.
+Please note, there is a significant difference between Venture Global's value and its price as these two are different measures arrived at by different means.
+Investors typically determine if Venture Global is a good investment by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
+Conversely, Venture Global's market price signifies the transaction level at which participants voluntarily complete trades.

 What is Financial Leverage?